 The list of properties contains all properties in our ownership at 31 December 2021.

-Unless otherwise stated, the property is classified as an investment property, meaning a property under regular and active management.
+$\label{lem:continuous} \textbf{Unless otherwise stated, the property is classified as an investment property, meaning a property under regular and active management. }$

 Development property - Properties in which a conversion or extension is in progress or planned that has a significant impact on the property's net operating income.
 Net operating income is affected either directly by the project or by limitations on lettings prior to impending improvement work.
 Recently acquired properties (within one year) with work in progress to significantly improve the property's net operating income in relation to the date of acquisition.
-Land & project property - Land and development properties and properties in which a new build/complete redevelopment is in progress.